 Today a great man passed away.
+My Dad.
 His name was Norman C. Phillips.
 Not only was he a great man, he was a great dad.

 He loved big band music and was a fantastic dancer.
 Here he is cutting a rug with my sister in law Lisa at my wedding.